 Discover Treatment Options

-If they’re unmotivated to confront their addiction, it may be up to you to explore treatment options for them.
-Alcohol recovery frequently begins with a detox to allow the body to remove all alcohol from the system safely.
-If someone has been a heavy drinker for a long time, the withdrawal symptoms can be deadly.
-It’s best to work with a doctor or rehab center that will be able to monitor the individual’s health during detox.
-Being knowledgeable about treatment options and being prepared with suggestions for them to explore on their own may help the overall conversation be more productive.
+If they’re unmotivated to confront their addiction, it’s up to you to explore treatment options for them.
+Alcohol recovery begins with a detox to remove all alcohol from their system.
+However, this process can be dangerous to do at home.
+If someone has been a heavy drinker for a long time, the alcohol withdrawal symptoms can be deadly.
+It’s best to work with a doctor or rehab center that will be able to monitor the individual’s health as they reduce their alcohol intake.

 Hold an Intervention